 Senior Citizen Limited Income Pass - No Charge

 Good for a 50% discount on nightly camping / moorage.
 Free watercraft launching, trailer dump and day-use entry.
 Valid year round.
 Offered to Washington state residents 62 years and older with an annual income of $40,000 or less.
 If you are married, your spouse's income must be included.
 Applicants who own property must also meet the requirements for a property tax exemption under the Revised Code of Washington 84.36.381.
+This pass is valid for five years.

 Disability Pass - No Charge